jindongjie/blog-vuepress-2025/docs/gentoo/My Gentoo Linux Upgrade Guide[dracut+systemdboot].md

 ### update package
 After sucessfull sync with repositorys, you able to update all packages!
 This is a long-long process if you don't have a super computer.
-So, with PC, i recommand to start update package before bedtime (Zzz) and let it run over the night(hope it don't start burning LOL)
+So, with PC, i recommend to start update package before bedtime (Zzz) and let it run over the night(hope it don't start burning LOL)
-This is the command i recommand:
+This is the command i recommend:
 ```bash
 emworld  (alias emworld=emerge -avuDN @world)
 ```